gold star for USAHOF

 When you look through the pages of New York Yankee lore, you don’t see enough on Gil McDougald, who played in the infield for the Bronx Bombers throughout the 1950s.
-It should, as the five-time All-Star, was a large part of their success of the decade.
+It should, as the five-time All-Star, be a large part of their success of the decade.

 Yes, we know that this is taking a while!